isomerpages/govtech-im8/_control-catalog/Cybersecurity/Generative AI.md

 ### Control Recommendations

 Include clauses about the risk of inaccurate / fabricated outputs in your Terms of Use.
 Indicate prominently in your application about the possibility of inaccurate or fabricated outputs.
 Ensure that educational materials, such as documentation, guides, playbooks, or workshops, highlight responsible use and best practices for users of the GenAI system.
-Note that any proposed deviations to this control must be [submitted to and approved by NAIG](https://go.gov.sg/GAIDeviations).

 ### Risk Statement